Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “You wouldn’t happen to be able to recommend a good tailor, would you?”

-As he walked back to the Loman Building, the man thought to himself.
-In all my years in this business, I’ve learned that sometimes you end up making some strange bedfellows.
-He held the package in his hands firmly.
+As he walked back to the Loman Building, he thought to himself, In all my years in this business, I’ve learned that sometimes you end up making some strange bedfellows.
+He held the package firmly in his hands.
 Still, if these details are legitimate, then our organization will greatly benefit from it.
 And if not, Walston will never be able to look into a mirror again.

-Sam Scudder entered the tall building’s lobby and proceeded to the elevator.
-Alone in the car, he was able to ride up to the secured upper floors without any interruption.
-Before he reached the top, he took out the green mask that went with his orange and green costume hidden under the coat and slipped it on.
+Entering the tall building’s lobby, Scudder proceeded to the elevator.
+Alone in the car, he rode up to the secured upper floors without interruption.
+Before reaching the top, he took out the green mask that matched his orange and green costume hidden under the coat and slipped it on.

 While in the Sinister Citadel, he preferred to handle business from the security of the mask of Mirror Master.

-Both Magpie and Copperhead peered out from behind their raised newspapers, watching him walk past.
-Both were relieved that he didn’t stop to chat with them.
-Then the two villains glanced at one another, threw each other a dirty look, and quickly went back to reading about the robbery at the museum last night.
+Both Magpie and Copperhead peered out from behind their raised newspapers, watching him walk by.
+They each felt relieved that he didn’t stop to chat.
+Then, the two villains glanced at one another, threw each other a dirty look, and quickly returned to reading about the robbery at the museum the previous night.
 So far, their involvement in the break-in remained their little secret.

-Mirror Master was hanging his coat upon a large wooden rack at the end of the hall when a dark-haired woman in pink and purple approached him.
+As Mirror Master hung his coat on a large wooden rack at the end of the hall, a dark-haired woman in pink and purple approached him.
 “Star Sapphire,” he said.
 “What brings you here this morning?”
 He scooped up his package.

 “I think you’d better go to your office,” the woman said sternly.

-“Well, that is where I was headed,” Mirror Master said.
+“Well, that is where I was headed,” Mirror Master replied.
 “I did want to get this down to the lab first.
 There’s something I wanted Gizmo to start looking into.”

 Star Sapphire grabbed him by the hand and spun him around.
-“I think that can wait,” she said.
+“I think that can wait,” she insisted.

 Mirror Master began to frown.
 “What is with you this morning?” he asked.

-“You’ll see,” was the only answer she gave as she directed him down the hall.
+“You’ll see,” was her only answer as she directed him down the hall.

-They arrived quickly at his office.
-“OK, OK,” Mirror Master said as he reached for the knob of the door.
+They quickly arrived at his office.
+“Okay, okay,” Mirror Master said as he reached for the doorknob.
 “If you’re so insistent, I’ll play along.”
 Still looking at her, he turned the knob and opened the door.
 “But this better be important.”

 “Oh, I think it is,” Star Sapphire said.
 “Very important!”

-The scent of fine Cuban cigars reached his nose.
-Mirror Master knew the smell all too well, as those were the type he kept in his humidor on his desk.
-He whirled around on his heel and saw his desk chair was turned.
-He could barely make out the head of the person sitting in it, but the telltale waft of smoke coming from the chair made it obvious someone was in his office uninvited.
+The scent of fine Cuban cigars wafted into Mirror Master’s nostrils.
+He recognized the smell well, as those were the type he kept in his humidor on his desk.
+Whirling around on his heel, he noticed that his desk chair was turned away from him.
+The telltale waft of smoke from the chair made it obvious that someone was in his office uninvited.

 Mirror Master crossed the room in three steps, deposited the package on the corner of his desk, and grabbed the back of the chair with both hands.
 He spun it around quickly, only to be shocked by the person sitting there.